typelevel/Laika/docs/extending-laika/directive.md

     // for Markdown and reStructuredText with sbt plugin: laikaSpanDirectives += directive // in build.sbt

-    // for Markdown with Transform API or Parse API:
+    // for Markdown and reStructuredText with Transform API or Parse API: object MyDirectives extends DirectiveRegistry {
-    Transform from Markdown.withSpanDirectives(directive) to ...
+      val spanDirectives = Seq(directive)
-    Parse as Markdown.withSpanDirectives(directive) from ...
+      val blockDirectives = Seq()

-    // for reStructuredText with Transform API or Parse API:
+    }
-    Transform from ReStructuredText.withLaikaSpanDirectives(directive) to ...
+    Transform from Markdown to HTML using MyDirectives from...
-    Parse as ReStructuredText.withLaikaSpanDirectives(directive) from ...
+    Parse as Markdown using MyDirectives from...

 ### Block Directives

 Use: in block elements in text markup files